Frequently Asked Questions

 Library instruction sessions are the main scheduled activity that will take place in the lab, and have priority in its use.

 If no library instruction classes are scheduled, other departments may schedule the lab for a session that requires participants to use computers.
-Staff of these departments should contact the library secretary to reserve the room.
+Staff of these departments should contact Christine Aden to reserve the room.
 Other than for library instruction, the lab will rarely be reserved more than one week in advance.
 Due to heavy use by students during 8th, 9th, 10th, and Finals week, the lab will not be reserved for other use at those times.

-All non-library requests to reserve the computer lab must be submitted to the library secretary.
+All non-library requests to reserve the computer lab must be submitted to Christine Aden.
 Term-long classes and regularly-occurring meetings will not be scheduled in the fourth floor lab.

 Exceptions to this policy may be made during term breaks and in the summer months.